Jenny Hodsdon

 Gaining Self Awareness

 Having self-awareness means that things start to make more sense; to drop into place, a bit like a jigsaw.
-Self awareness helped me to see that we can unlearn patterns of behaviour and start to change.
+The self awareness I gained from counselling helped me to see that we can unlearn patterns of behaviour and start to change.

 What this means for you